 Ability to attract highly skilled applicants.
 In order to deliver as promised according to the Division's mission.
 It is crucial that a highly-skilled workforce be procured and maintained.
-Faced with a classified employee staffing shortage and hiring restrictions, DEQ IT supplements fulltime staff with consultants.
-The agency's strategy has been to maintain a smaller staff, with technical contractors augmenting the staff as well as working on specific projects.
+Faced with a classified employee IT staffing shortage and hiring restrictions, DEQ IT supplements fulltime staff with consultants.
+The agency's strategy has been to maintain a smaller staff, with technical contractors augmenting the staff to work on specific projects.
 The ability to locate contractors with the skill set needed remains challenging.

 Agency's demands for IT services exceed capacity.
 To fulfill all of the Agency directives and prioritized business needs continues to require additional IT resources.
 This is a constant challenge.
-DEQ IT must work closely with the agency's Directorates to prioritize project requests and other technology needs.
+DEQ IT must work closely with the agency's Directorates to prioritize project requests and other technology needs, while maintaining its current systems.